 Airlines that have sprung up from the ashes of the former Eastern bloc carriers have found enormous success and even a spiritual successor in their quest for cheap flights and cheap holidays.
 Their success has been driven by a number of strategies the most important of which is offering flights across borders for much cheaper prices than their domestic competitors.

 The biggest success of the cheap flight’s revolution is the fact that the European holiday market has become so wide open and the fact that so many airlines have come up with a number of ideas that make flying as cheap as possible.

-For instance, there are low-cost carriers, such as Easyjet, Ryanair and Vueling that have found success by giving travellers a very cheap deal.
+For instance, there are low-cost carriers, such as Easyjet, Ryanair, and Vueling that have found success by giving travelers a very cheap deal.
 They have taken the basic model of a full-service airline with lounges and food and beverages but made every flight a head-to-head flight against a ticketing system that shows the price of all flights instead of just the first segment of the route taken.
-This means that a traveller can fly from Dublin to Munich and pay the same as a visitor that flies from Munich to Dublin.
+This means that a traveler can fly from Dublin to Munich and pay the same as a visitor that flies from Munich to Dublin.

 Such systems are not new, German carriers Vueling and Easy Jet have been operating for a number of years and both companies claim to have over one million passengers a month using the system.
 However, the difference between the price of flights booked on Easy Jet and Easy Jet-owned competitor Ryanair is night and day.